 9. Close Up (CU)

 You know it’s time for a close-up shot when you want to reveal a subject’s emotions and reactions.
+A well-framed close-up shot can intensify the drama by drawing the audience into the character’s emotional state.
 The close-up camera shot fills your frame with a part of your subject.
+Whether it’s a face or an object, a close-up shot captures subtle details that might go unnoticed in a wider frame.
 If your subject is a person, it is often their face.
 Here's an example of the close-up shot size:

 Camera Shot Guide - Close Up Shot -The Usual Suspects - StudioBinder